- What kinds of discrimination are against state law in Georgia?

 You may also wish to check with your city or county to see if you live and/or work in a city or county with a local anti-discrimination law, or "ordinance."
 Some cities and counties in Georgia have agencies that process claims under local ordinances and may be able to assist you.
 These agencies are often called the "Human Rights Commission," "Human Relations Commission," or the "Civil Rights Commission."
 Check your local telephone directory or government website for further information.

-4. How can I or my attorney pursue a claim in court in Georgia?
+5. How can I or my attorney pursue a claim in court in Georgia?

 Because Georgia does not have a state anti-discrimination statute, many Georgia attorneys choose to file employment discrimination cases in federal court.
 A case filed in state court using federal law may be "removed" to federal court by the employer because it involves a federal statute, such as Title VII or the ADEA.

-Once the EEOC issues the document known as "Dismissal and Notice of Rights" or "Notice of Right to Sue” (Form 161) before you can file a case based upon your federal claim.
-A lawsuit based on your federal discrimination claim must be filed in federal or state court within 90 days of the date you receive the notice.
-(Be sure to mark down that date when you receive the notice.)
-If you have received one of these EEOC letters, do not delay consulting with an attorney.
+Once the EEOC issues the document known as "Dismissal and Notice of Rights" or "Notice of Right to Sue" before you can file a case based upon your federal claim.
+A lawsuit based on your federal discrimination claim must be filed in federal or state court within 90 days after the date you receive the notice.
+Be sure to mark down that date when you receive the notice.

-This deadline is called the “statute of limitations.”
-If your lawsuit is not filed by the deadline, then you may lose your ability to pursue a discrimination case.
+These deadlines are called the "statute of limitations."
+If you have received one of these EEOC notices, do not delay consulting with an attorney.
+If your lawsuit is not filed by the deadline, you may lose your ability to pursue a discrimination case in court.